How to email a word document using C#, VB.NET

 emailMessage.Body = mailBody;

-//Sends the email with prepared message
+//Sends the email with the prepared message

 using (SmtpClient client = new SmtpClient())